jdcyin/jdcyin.github.io/_academia/infodemiology.md

 <h4>In this series:</h4>
 <br>

-In Progress: Risk Perception during Pandemics - A Scoping Review
+In Progress: Risk perception during pandemics - a scoping review

 <p>

-In Progress: Network analysis in Taiwan for identifying opinion leaders and information dissemination dynamics
+In Progress: A series of network analysis in Taiwan (Thesis)